-- → A lender is more likely to approve a mortgage if the mortgage is given priority over the rent charge, and these terms allow that.
+- 30.4 Upon approval of a first mortgage, the Covenant Holders must execute a priority agreement granting priority - → A lender is more likely to approve a mortgage if the mortgage is given priority over the rent charge, and these terms allow that.
 In this example, the covenant holder or holders only agree to approve a mortgage if the amount of the mortgage is 75% or less of the market value of the property and if the lender is at arm's length, or independent, from the owner.
-This helps minimize the risk of foreclosure proceedings, which could result in the removal of the rent charge from title to the land. - → In order for a mortgage registered after the covenant to have priority over the rent charge, the covenant holder must sign an agreement giving the mortgage priority.
-If the mortgage meets the requirements set out in the covenant agreement, the covenant holder must sign the priority agreement, but may charge an administration fee for an associated inspection see section 4.3..
+This helps minimize the risk of foreclosure proceedings, which could result in the removal of the rent charge from title to the land. - → In order for a mortgage registered after the covenant to have priority over the rent to the first mortgage over the Rent Charge to a maximum of the outstanding balance of the first mortgage plus penalties.